CuteBoiz/Ubuntu_Installation/cuda.md

 ## II.
 NVIDIA GPU Drivers.

 ### Check NVIDIA Driver Installed:
 Use `nvidia-smi` to check NVIDIA driver.
-If your system installed NVIDIA driver, it will look similar to this:
+If your system installed NVIDIA driver, it looked similar to this:
 ```sh
 Sun Aug 16 12:34:19 2020
 +-----------------------------------------------------------------------------+